AshIsbitt/MongoCookbookStarterCode/README.md

 # Mongo Cookbook Starter Code

-The purpose of this repo is to be a basic installation of MongoDB within a chef recipe, with all tests passing and preparred for installation to AWS.
+The purpose of this repo is to be a basic installation of MongoDB within a *Chef* recipe, with all tests passing and preparred for installation to AWS.

 ## Prerequisites

+- Git
-- gnupg
+- Vagrant
-	- `sudo apt-get install gnupg`
 - Chef
+- AWS CLI v2

 ## Installation